 A complete list of bridges in France with pictures.
 Famous French bridges, the biggest and the highest.
 From the earliest arch and beam bridges to the newest suspension and truss bridges, this list has them all.
 We build bridges to span obstacles, be it a valley, waterway, or another road.
 A bridge's function designates its design.
 A bridge can can be temporary, or it can last for millennia.
 Many Roman bridges are still standing (and even in use) today.
 No surprise then that bridges often become iconic landmarks for their region.What are the bridges in France?
 There a lot.
 Some famous, some not as much.
 But either way, this list of French bridges will be a cool guide if you're curious about what bridges are in France.

 The Agen Aqueduct is an aqueduct which carries the canal de Garonne across the Garonne.
-It is located in the Agen commune, in the Aquitaine region of France. ...moresee more on Agen aqueduct
+It is located in the Agen commune, in the Aquitaine region of France. ...more on Wikipediasee more on Agen aqueduct

 The Pont d'Aquitaine is a large suspension bridge over the Garonne, north-west of the city of Bordeaux, in France.
 It forms part of the ring-road of Bordeaux and carries the A630 autoroute.
 It was completed in 1967 and its main span is 394 m long.
 The eastern and western aspects of the bridge are dramatically different.
 To the east there is a ridge of land which allows the roadway to enter the bridge with little or no slope.
-By contrast, to the west there is an area of flat land, forming part of the Medoc, which means the roadway across the bridge slopes dramatically upwards in order to gain sufficient height to enter the bridge. ...moresee more on Pont d'Aquitaine
+By contrast, to the west there is an area of flat land, forming part of the Medoc, which means the roadway across the bridge slopes dramatically upwards in order to gain sufficient height to enter the bridge. ...more on Wikipediasee more on Pont d'Aquitaine